 - 1/2 teaspoon vanilla extract

-For the Crust: Mix cracker crumbs with sugar and then mix in melted butter until blended.
-Press crumbs into 9-inch or a 10-inch pie plate.
-Gently brush egg white on crust in a thin coating (this will give the crust more stability when sliced).
-Bake at 350° for 8-10 minutes until set, but not brown.
+- Mix 1 1/3 cups cracker crumbs with 1/4 cup sugar and then mix in 1/3 cup melted butter until blended.
+Press crumbs into a 9-inch or 10-inch pie plate.
+Gently brush egg white on crust in a thin coating (this is optional, will give the crust more stability when sliced).
+Bake at 375° for 8-10 minutes until set, but not brown.
 Set on a wire rack to cool while making the custard and whipped cream.

-For the Pumpkin Custard: In a medium saucepan, whisk sugar, cornstarch, and salt to combine.
-Gently whisk egg yolks into the milk then slowly add to the saucepan, stirring to combine.
-Add the pumpkin and pie spice to the saucepan and stir to combine.
-Cook over medium heat, continuing to stir until soft bubbles begin to pop on the surface, about 10 minutes.
+- In a medium saucepan, whisk 3/4 cup sugar, 1/3 cup cornstarch, and 1/8 teaspoon salt to combine.
+Gently whisk the 5 egg yolks into 1 cup milk then slowly add to the saucepan, stirring to combine.

-Reduce heat to medium-low and continue to cook 4 to 5 more minutes, until mixture is very thick.
-Remove from heat and stir in vanilla.
-Transfer to a mixing bowl and set bowl in an ice water bath; allow to cool completely (about 30 minutes), stirring occasionally.
-(You can skip the ice water bath if you have 2 to 3 hours to allow the custard to cool completely before mixing with the whipped cream.)
+- Reduce heat to medium-low and continue to cook 2-3 minutes longer, until the mixture is very thick.
+Remove from heat and stir in 2 teaspoons vanilla.
+Transfer to a mixing bowl and set a bowl in an ice-water bath; allow to cool completely (about 30 minutes), stirring occasionally.
+NOTE: You can skip the ice water bath if you have 2 to 3 hours to allow the custard to cool completely before mixing with the whipped cream.

-Once the custard is cooled, gently fold in 1 cup of the whipped cream and pour into pie crust.
+- Once the custard is cooled, gently fold 1 cup of whipped cream into the custard and then pour it into the pie crust.
 Cover with plastic wrap and refrigerate at least 3 hours.
 Cover and refrigerate extra whipped cream to serve with pie.